efpcode/demomicroservice/README.md

 # Project Limitations
-The project is basic attempt to understand flow, so some best practice are not implemented because of time constraint and trying to get a minimal viable product (MVP).
+The project is a basic attempt to understand custom OAuth flow, so some best practices are not implemented because of time constraint and the goal of producing a minimal viable product (MVP).

 # Future Improvements and Backlog
 1. Create User Registration Flow with DB
-2. Create RSA Key Flow with a PEM file.
-Solves creating a new RSA Key after each restart.
+2. Create RSA Key Flow with a PEM file, to avoid generating a new RSA Key Pair after each restart.
 3. Make it a bit more user-friendly with like SPA page.
 4. Add a real Oauth 2.0 Flow with code exchange and client registration.

-# Thank You for the read :-)
+# Thank you for the reading :-)